mohsin316/Seatseek/README.md

 ### What I learned

 This was a very fun and exciting comeptition!
 I learnt a lot on how much I can do in a short time limit and realised my limits.
-I got used be.
-Cant wait to do more challenges!
+I had a lot more plans with theis challenge, but due to time constraints I had to make do with what I could.
+Overall a great experience!

 ### Useful resources